 Are you an enviromantic?

 You want to know how to reduce the environmental impact of your Valentine’s bouquet – and still get something romantically spectacular.
-Going green
+Going

 is harder than you think.
 Most cut flowers are imported and arrive by plane – so much for your carbon foot print!
 In Canada, because flowers are not identified as an edible crop, they are exempt from regulations on pesticide residues and are not inspected for these residues.
 But take heart; there are florists and producers that can provide you with locally grown blooms and/or fair trade options.
 Fair Trade Certified flowers in Canada carry labels from third-party certifiers.
 Canadian company, Sierra Eco, supplies florists with organic and fair trade flowers.